hughluo/daimler_tss_merge/README.md

 2. Merge the interval one by one.
 If the current interval in the input and the last interval of the result do not overlap, append the current interval from input to result.
 Else merge the current interval into the last interval of the result.

 ## Boundaries
-If given input is empty, an empty output will be returned.
+If the given input is empty, an empty output will be returned.

 If any of these checks failed, user defined `InputError` will be raised: